openedx/openedx-aspects/docs/administator/reference/index.rst

 Extra Jinja filters can be added, allowing permission checks for other roles and filtering information based on information from other services.
 You can change the default language, although the current ASPECTS version only focuses on English language support.

-Visit the official superset documentation to find out more: `<https://superset.apache.org/docs/installation/configuring-superset>`_.
+Visit the official superset documentation to learn more: `<https://superset.apache.org/docs/installation/configuring-superset>`_.

 Branding
 ********